pmean/build-website/text/04/advanced-spss.md

 class is an interesting one, where people are promoted after a training program.
 Some are promoted early, others are promoted late, and some left for other jobs before they had a chance to be promoted.
 People who left might have been promoted eventually.
-We don\'t know when.
+We don't know when.
 All that we do know if that they did not get promoted during the time they were here.
 A survival model will factor that person in to help estimate promotion rates up to and including the day that they left.
 After they